croct-tech/plug-js/docs/plug.md

 The token must be a valid JWT token issued by the Croct authentication service.

-The SDK will automatically emit `userSignedOut` and `userSignedIn` events when the user identity changes.
+The SDK will automatically emit an `userSignedOut` event.
 Also, changing the user in the course of a session will cause the current session to end and a new one to start.

 Note that passing `null` as the token will have the same effect as calling the `unsetToken` method.

 ### Signature